rkitover/windows-dev-guide/README.md

 `count` to add `measure | % count` to the end of a pipeline, and alias `select-object` to `s`.

-The `readshim` function will give you the installed target of winget symlinks, scoop shims and Chocolatey shims for executables you have installed.
+The `readshim` function will give you the installed target of WinGet symlinks, Scoop shims and Chocolatey shims for executables you have installed.

 The `shortpath` function will convert a raw path to a nicer form with the sysdrive removed, it can take args or pipeline input.
 The